tatianegercina/FinTech/01-Lesson-Plans/00-Intro-to-Finance/01-What-Is-Money/README.md

 ### Reading: Money and Value

-To discuss the definition of money, we first need to define the concept of **value**, which is the perceived benefit derived from a good or service.
+To understand what money is, we first need to define the concept of **value**, which is the perceived benefit derived from a good or service.
 For example, one may value apples for their intrinsic capacity as food. **Money** is a way in which we can measure value, and serves three main functions:

   * Unit of account: Money can serve as a direct numerical measurement of value for a good or service, acting as a standard description of value.